Create your own calculated metrics

 14. When you’re done, click Create.

-After creating a calculated metric, you’ll be able to use it in custom reports and dashboards.
-You won’t find them in the core reports since they have default metrics.
-But you can always customize a core report, and then use calculated metrics.
+After you create a calculated metric, you can use it in custom reports and dashboards.
+You won’t find calculated metrics in core reports because they come with default metrics.
+However, you can always customize a core report and then include calculated metrics.

 To use calculated metrics in custom reports, follow these steps: